 - 1. Type in upper right corner of map:

 - A. Attachment A-2 Location Map

 - B. (Local agency's name)

 - C. (Project Title)

-- 2. Submit a street or county highway map of the area which clearly delineates the project location and boundaries.
-This map will be used by IDNR staff to locate the project area.
+- 2. Submit a color aerial photo and/or topographic photo along with a street or county highway map of the area which clearly delineates the project location and boundaries.
+Please give the exact address of the project site.
+These maps will be used by IDNR staff to locate the project area.
 Please ensure the street/road names on the map are legible.